 Around 1980 — First Optical Mouse

-Mice with mechanical moving parts were found to be somewhat unreliable, and by the late 1970s, Xerox had come up with an improvement to the now common trackball with a mouse.
+Mice with mechanical moving parts were found to be somewhat unreliable.
+By the late 1970s, Xerox improved the now common trackball with a mouse.
 Xerox called its product the “Alto,” and it used LEDs and optical sensors.
 It required a special mouse pad with a grid printed on it.

 1981 — First Commercial Mouse